yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 Monthly total costs for the cluster are estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../../cloud-admin/cloud-billing-costs/).

-Multi-Region clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
+Replicate across regions clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
 Refer to [Configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).

 ### Database Credentials